Analysis | How Trump got more votes than Republican House candidates but still lost

 This one, though, is interesting because it allows us to dig into some interesting numbers: the results in each House race as compiled by Cook Political Report and House-district-level presidential vote numbers put together by DailyKos.

-Trump’s broad point is correct: he received about 74.2 million votes (not “almost 75 million,” as he likes to say) and House Republicans got about 72.9 million votes — a difference of about 1.3 million votes.
+Trump’s broad point is correct: He received about 74.2 million votes (not “almost 75 million,” as he likes to say) and House Republicans got about 72.9 million votes — a difference of about 1.3 million votes.
 To any observer who’s looked at election results for more than 10 minutes, this isn’t really surprising, given that there are generally more votes cast in presidential races than House races, since more people pay attention to presidential contests.
 (This was the point I made Monday morning.)

 But in this case, the phenomenon is more interesting.

 Thanks to the Cook and DailyKos analyses, we can compare how many votes Trump got in each House district with the number of votes the Republican House candidates got.
 Unsurprisingly, there’s a correlation between the number of votes each candidate received in each district.
-(On this graph and those which follow, the diagonal line reflects both candidates getting an equivalent number of votes.
+(On this graph and those that follow, the diagonal line reflects both candidates getting an equivalent number of votes.
 Dots above the line indicate a House district in which the House candidate received more votes than the presidential candidate from his or her party.)

 If we plot the same comparison for the Democratic candidates, the pattern looks about the same.